Customer Marketing at Salesforce

 Name one movie or song to describe your career.

-Eye of the Tiger by Survivor.
+Eye of the Tiger.

 How has your legal education/background shaped the way you perform in your current career?

 A lot!
 It’s the lens that I view the world from now.
 Everything from how my actions will affect the people I’m working with, to how will they influence events down the road.
 Having that issue spotting lens and long-term mindset has been really helpful.
 The ability to put myself in the role of the steward of someone’s story or case – it helps me develop and deliver a better relationship.
 It engenders trust, which is great for long-term relationships.
 Also, the communication skills – I write a ton of emails and I make a lot of phone calls all day.
 It is very useful to have the ability to hone in on an issue and get my point across quickly and effectively.

 I pitch opportunities to clients all the time and being able to explain the benefits persuasively is very helpful.
 I enjoyed writing briefs as an attorney and I still need to write in my current job, so I benefit from the practice I had in law school.

 What lessons learned or unexpected challenges do you face in your current role?

 One thing that has been really interesting is that my experience in litigation was much more of a one-woman sport.
 You bulldozed through the case on your own.
 You can lean on other attorneys to support you but mostly I was rockin’ solo.
 In this role, it is extremely collaborative, and being able to use influence internally and build a collaborative environment organically- that’s not a soft skill that’s valued in law school.
 In negotiation or settlements, you hone those skills.
 But in the litigation work I was doing, a lot of what I saw was the stereotype of the aggressive lawyer.
 In my current environment, the softer skills they don’t teach you in law school are critical to success.